thunil/TecoGAN/README.md

 Below you can find a quick start guide for running a trained TecoGAN model.
 For further explanations of the parameters take a look at the runGan.py file.
-Note: evaluation (test case 2) currently requires an Nvidia GPU with `CUDA`.
+Note: evaluation (test case 2) currently requires an Nvidia GPU with `CUDA` and Linux.

 #### 1. Install docker
 On Ubuntu/Debian/Linux-Mint etc.: